 The program has five lines of action:

 One report is that the Mexican government is finally taking on “La Bestia”—the freight trains that illegal aliens try to hitch rides on to pass through Mexico.
 I reported in VDARE.com on this dangerous practice back in 2010.

 But even this was too much for some Mexican “migrant defender organizations” who don’t want the Mexican government to stop illegals from boarding trains.
 One activist claimed that the Frontera Sur program would sanction “migrant hunting”.
 [Critican plan Frontera Sur; ven riesgos para migrantes, by Juan Manuel Diego, El Universal, August 26, 2014]

 Still, reports from the U.S. media indicate that Mexico is taking action:

 Under U.S. pressure, Mexico for the first time in many years has launched a wide crackdown on the migrants…Immigration agents backed by federal police and the military are plucking the travelers from trains and buses in southern Mexico, raiding cheap hotels and flophouse, capturing as many as they can.
-The result is that the number of migrants heading north has dropped significantly….The freight trains known as La Bestia, which just six weeks ago were covered with migrants clinging to them, now often travel with virtually none.[Mexico crackdown keeps migrants off trains known as ‘La Bestia,’by Tracy Wilkinson, LA Times, September 7, 2014.
-Also Mexico’s crackdown cuts flow of migrants, by Mark Stevenson, Associated Press, August 29, 2014].
+The result is that the number of migrants heading north has dropped significantly….The freight trains known as La Bestia, which just six weeks ago were covered with migrants clinging to them, now often travel with virtually none.Unfortunately, there are reasons to be cautious.
+For one, illegal migration rates fluctuate based upon several non-enforcement variables, including the weather and the economy.

 But a second, more important reason: the figures we are given are already undercounted.
 Neil Munro reports at the Daily Caller,

 The unprecedented multi-year inflow of 150,000 poor Central American migrants into the United States has dropped by only one-quarter during the hottest and most dangerous month of this year… The Obama administration has distorted the figures, claiming a bigger drop in border apprehensions from June to August by counting the “unaccompanied minors” but conveniently not counting illegal alien family units apprehended.The bottom line: We don’t know yet whether Mexico is actually cracking down on illegal migration from Central America.
 The decrease is understated and anyway may be entirely due to the weather rather than a grandiose public relations program with a fancy title.

 The Obama Regime is already lying about the figures.
 I think it’s not beyond the realm of possibility that it has cut a deal with the Mexican government for a showy short-term farce of “enforcement” to be followed by mass Amnesty.

 American citizen Allan Wall (email him) moved back to the U.S.A. in 2008 after many years residing in Mexico.
 Allan's wife is Mexican, and their two sons are bilingual.
 In 2005, Allan served a tour of duty in Iraq with the Texas Army National Guard.
 His VDARE.COM articles are archived here; his Mexidata.info articles are archived here ; his News With Views columns are archived here; and his website is here.